Is ECB Bancorp Inc Undervalued - GuruFocus.com

 When insiders buy shares of their company’s stock, it can often be a positive sign.
 It could signal that insiders are turning bullish on the future of their company.
 Insiders know far more about their company than the general public does, so it is worth paying attention to their trades.
 With this in mind, let’s take a look at this insider buy to see if ECB Bancorp Inc deserves the attention of investors.

-Over the past year, John Migliozzi has purchased 0 shares in total.
+Over the past year, O'Neil Richard J Jr has purchased 0 shares in total.

-This means that John Migliozzi has been buying their company’s stock over the long term.
+This means that O'Neil Richard J Jr has been buying their company’s stock over the long term.
 This could be a positive sign for the stock’s future.

 Insider trends